How Does Addiction Impact Low-Income Americans?

 Consequences Of Financial Trouble

-Struggling financially effects individuals in many ways that can contribute to unhealthy coping mechanisms.
-For example, low-income adults are likely to have less social support than their higher-income peers, when social support is so crucial in the recovery process.
+Struggling financially affects individuals in many ways that can contribute to unhealthy coping mechanisms.
+For example, low-income adults are likely to have less social support than their higher-income peers; social support is crucial in the recovery process.
 Dashed hopes due to financial instability, like goals of purchasing a home or being able to travel the world, can increase the likelihood that a person will feel powerless and vulnerable to substance abuse.
 The stress brought on by the worry of how to afford food, rent, and other basic needs can be overwhelming.
 When stressed, people are tempted to turn to drugs or alcohol as temporary stress relief.
-This can also contribute to having a lower self-esteem if individual’s are unable to obtain the material possessions that they think they need to have status in the world.
+This can also contribute to having a lower self-esteem if individuals are unable to obtain the material possessions that they think they need to have status in the world.
 One study published in the journal Addiction and Health stated that those who are involved in addiction have a lower self-esteem compared with the ordinary person.
-Many addictions start as a coping mechanism for stress or pleasure seeking, but as an addiction gets worse over time, it becomes more expensive to maintain.
+Many addictions start as a coping mechanism for stress or pleasure-seeking; as addictions get worse over time, they become more expensive to maintain.
 Although drug and alcohol rehab can be expensive, the cost of addiction is far worse.

 Addictions are cumulative, meaning they will cost more to maintain as time passes.
-For example, a nicotine addiction can have a great impact on a person’s finances due to the high cost of cigarettes.
-Someone who just started smoking may only buy a pack a week but, as their tolerance rises, they may soon become pack-a-day smokers.
+For example, a Nicotine addiction can have a great impact on a person’s finances due to the high cost of cigarettes.
+Someone who just started smoking may only buy a pack a week; as their tolerance rises, however, they may soon become pack-a-day smokers.
 Other addictions, like gambling or illicit drugs, can be much more expensive and cost half of a person’s income at poverty level.
-The price of purchasing an addictive substance or participating in addictive behavior isn’t the only cost of addiction.
-The cost of addiction for low-income Americans involves more than just the purchasing an addictive substance or participating in addictive behavior.
+The price of purchasing an addictive substance or participating in an addictive behavior isn’t the only cost of addiction.
 The cost of addiction may also include:

 - Increased car, health, and life insurance premium costs

-- Missing days at work, losing a job, or the inability to find employment
+- Missing days at work, losing a job, or failing to find employment

-- Medical costs; addictions can cause many health problems
+- Medical costs, as addictions can cause many health problems

 Financial loss as a result of addiction can have a snowball effect on low-income Americans.
 People may neglect bills in order to cover the cost of addiction, resulting in bad credit, missed payments, and overwhelming debt.
-Also, access to preventative health care is limited for low-income Americans, and untreated mental health or chronic illness can lead to the use of drugs or alcohol to self-medicate.
-The Affordable Healthcare Act (AHCA) has helped increase the number of Americans with health insurance since 2010.
-Unfortunately, about 45% of adults are still uninsured because the cost is still too high, or their state did not expand Medicaid.
+What’s more, access to preventative health care is limited for low-income Americans; untreated mental health or chronic illness can lead to the use of drugs or alcohol to self-medicate.
+The Affordable Care Act (ACA) has helped increase the number of Americans with health insurance since 2010.
+About 45% of adults are still uninsured, however, either because the cost is still too high or because their state did not expand Medicaid.

 Treatment Options For Low-Income Americans With Addiction

-The cost of rehab can deter low-income Americans struggling with addiction but luckily, there are many options for treatment.
+The cost of rehab can deter low-income Americans struggling with addiction; luckily, however, there are many payment options for treatment.
 The total price of rehab will vary depending on the level of care needed, and most health insurance plans will cover at least a portion of the cost.
-Low-income Americans that can’t afford private health insurance on their own can apply through the Health Insurance Marketplace and some individuals may be eligible for Medicare or Medicaid.
+Low-income Americans that can’t afford private health insurance on their own can apply through the Health Insurance Marketplace, and some individuals may be eligible for Medicare or Medicaid.

-There are many state and local government programs that can provide public assistance to low-income Americans with addiction.
-SAMHSA’s national helpline is open 24/7 to assist people in finding the right treatment whether they have insurance or not.
-Certain treatment centers may also offer a sliding-scale or scholarships to help assist with treatment costs.
+There are many state and local government programs that can provide public assistance to low-income Americans with an addiction.
+SAMHSA’s national helpline is open 24/7 to assist people in finding treatment, whether they have insurance or not.
+Certain treatment centers may also offer a sliding payment scale or scholarships to help assist with treatment costs.
 Call a treatment provider today and find out what options are available.